This post may contain affiliate links. Please read our disclosure policy.

 Jello Ice Cream

-As it turns out, the moment my kids and I finished making this Jello Ice Cream, I knew our lives would never be the same!
-Not only is this better than any rainbow sherbet I’ve ever had, it was simple to make and you can even customize the flavors.
-Jello Ice Cream can be made with or without an ice cream machine.
-Easy & Delicious!
+Not only is this better than any rainbow sherbet I’ve ever had, it was simple to make and you can even customize the flavors using whatever Jello variety you like.

 I just can’t get enough of this!
 It’s creamy, sweet, yet has the perfect sherbet flavors of orange and lime mixed in with a bit of berry.
 Unbelievable!